 Assessment Percent of Final Grade

-Active Participation 20%
+Active Participation (Discussion Fridays) 10%

-Five quizzes (2% each) 10%
+FIVE quizzes (2% each) 10%

-Four Discussion Board Assignments (10% each) 40%
+FOUR Discussion Board Assignments (10% each) 50%

 Three Reflection Papers (two 5% each, one 10%) 20%

-Final Exam 10%
+Final Exam 20%

-100%
+Total 100%

-Most of your semester grade will depend on your attendance and participation in class as this will form the basis of the discussion board assignments.
+Most of your semester grade will depend on your participation in class as this will form the basis of the discussion board assignments.
 Other specifics as to the nature of the assignments will be explained on Blackboard for each assignment.
-No late assignments will be accepted past the due date.
-No grades of "incomplete" or IN will be given except in cases of extreme circumstances.
-A CR/NC grading option is available as per Hunter College guidelines.
-CR/NC forms must be submitted to the instructor no later than 15 minutes prior to the final exam.
-I will not accept CR/NC forms once the final exam has begun.